jasrub/indistinguishableFrom-MAS.s65/_posts/2016-03-29-deception.md

 ![facebook's API posting status]({{site.baseurl}}/img/deception/facebook_api.png)

-These make my vacation hide out really easy, with the OOO-ITO:
+These make my vacation hide out really easy, with the ITO-OOO:
 The tool receives access to my Facebook account.
 It initially scans all the posts I wrote in the last 2 years. and the different images I uploaded.
 During the scan, the tool detects the frequency in which I post on Facebook and the type of interactions I usually post.
 Now, I select a location I want people to think I’m in.